yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 ### Dybbuk
 10 HP,  12 STR, 14 DEX, 15 WIL, elongated claws (d6), jagged teeth (d8)
 - Appear as gray-skinned, translucent humanoids with long snouts full of large, ugly teeth.
 Cannot interact with the world while in spirit form.
 - Can leap into the living to wreak havoc among the living.
-Afterward it leaves only a soulless shell behind.
-Grows more powerful with each victim.
+Grows more powerful the longer it maintains a bodily presence.
 - Critical damage: target is immobilized.
-The wound turns fatal within 1d6 hours if not treated by a priest or skilled healer.
-If not burned, the victim will become a host for the Dybbuk.
+If the body is not healed via a ritual prayer _or_ burned, the victim will become a host for the Dybbuk.

 ### Root Witch
 8 HP, 9 STR, 16 DEX, 14 WIL, tuber-fingers (d6)